openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

     Impact: Low

 `Thread.dump_to_file` \[*options*\] *filepath*
-:   Dump threads (including virtual), with stack traces, to a file in plain text or JSON format.
+:   Dump all threads, with stack traces, to a file in plain text or JSON format.

     Impact: Medium: Depends on the number of threads.